kj7rrv/hcra/server/README.md

 highly recommended when it can be used, because it does not occasionally freeze when HamClock is on certain screens like the port 8080 backend does.

+A variant on the X11 backend, called the SaaS backend, is also available.
+It works the same way, except it starts HamClock on its own and stops it when the user disconnects.
+This is intended for cloud/SaaS environments that may run multiple HamClocks for different users.

 ### Port 8080

 The Port 8080 backend just requires a running instance of 800x480 HamClock.